 - Inclusion and the Arts

-This work has generated a number of peer-reviewed publications (6, with an additional 3 in press), conference proceedings (2) and conference presentations (15).
+This work has generated a number of peer-reviewed publications, conference proceedings, and conference presentations.

 AERG includes public performance and academic events in the range of its activities, and hosts an annual series of student concerts on campus.
-11 research seminars have been organised since 2012, with 2 highly successful international conferences taking place in 2013 (one on the role of 27 fairytale in contemporary theatre, featuring Mike Kenny and Erika Eichenseer, and one on drama and autism spectrum disorder which attracted over 330 delegates).
+Over 100 research seminars have been organised since 2012, with several highly successful international conferences taking place.
 Members of AERG are regularly invited to give presentations, workshops, keynote addresses and CPD training to teachers and arts educators and practitioners in many parts of the world.